 We require enzymes to manufacture and clear our neurotransmitters.
 If there are any genetic weaknesses or SNPs, the body may have an issue making and/or clearing them.
-This often occurs with people who have specific genetic defects with neurotransmitter clearance such as slowed MAO or COMT genes.
+This often occurs with people who have specific genetic defects with neurotransmitter clearance such as slowed MAO, COMT, GAD or NOS enzymes.

 If the cells cannot effectively clear the neurotransmitter from the synapse after the message has been received, even normal amounts of it could cause the receptors to become less sensitive to the neurotransmitter.

 Let’s consider this scenario: say pizza was the only food on the planet.
 You eat pizza every day of every week of every month.
 How soon would you get tired of the taste of pizza?
 It probably wouldn’t take long.

 Our cells feel the same way.
 If presented with too much of something over and over, they shut down just as we would refuse to accept any more.
 That means that if our receptors see too much of any hormone or neurotransmitter over time, they reduce the number of receptor/binding sites, effectively ignoring whatever message your body is trying to send.
 This is called downregulation.
 At that point, more and more of the hormone is required to initiate a response.

 This may be the reason why that for many folks, selective serotonin reuptake inhibitors (SSRIs) seem to help at the beginning of their treatment but then tend to lose their effectiveness over time—eventually, the body simply tunes them out.

 Proper gut function is absolutely necessary to provide the requires enzymes, cofactors, substrates, etc. that support the production, usage, and removal of neurotransmitters.